-The thesis proposal should be approximately 40-50 pages long (double spaced in 11point or 12-point font) including additional pages of figures and references.
+The thesis proposal should be approximately 40-50 pages long (double spaced in 11-point or 12-point font) including additional pages of figures and references.
 It is expected that if no major changes occur in the direction of the student's research, parts of the written exam could eventually function as the introduction to the dissertation.
 It is necessary to have a clear view of the issues to be addressed in the dissertation.
 Furthermore, if the direction of the dissertation is not in sharp focus at the time of the examination, it is difficult for the Supervisory Committee members to accurately assess the student's readiness to proceed.
 For these reasons we strongly advise students to confer directly with all their committee members about the direction of their dissertation prior to commencing the written portion of the examination.
 While students should confer with their research supervisors about the appropriate weighting of each section, the content should generally be as indicated below:

-• Research Plan

-Briefly describe the key issues and how you plan to achieve an experimental solution.
-You should specify one or more clear-cut hypotheses and define a few (2-5) specific aims that will enable you to test each hypothesis.

-Background

-Describe in detail how this problem has been studied in the past, what was learned, what remains unsolved, and why.

-• Preliminary Findings

-Describe work you already have done on the problem and discuss your data.
-If relevant data are lacking, describe related kinds of work you have done and how the skills and findings learned from this work influences your plans for the proposed work.

-• Methods of Procedure

-Detail the technical aspects of your planned work with regard to each of your specific aims.
+- Research Plan - Briefly describe the key issues and how you plan to achieve an experimental solution.
+You should specify one or more clear-cut hypotheses and define a few (2-5) specific aims that will enable you to test each hypothesis. - Background Describe in detail how this problem has been studied in the past, what was learned, what remains unsolved, and why. - Preliminary Findings Describe work you already have done on the problem and discuss your data.
+If relevant data are lacking, describe related kinds of work you have done and how the skills and findings learned from this work influences your plans for the proposed work. - Methods of Procedure Detail the technical aspects of your planned work with regard to each of your specific aims.
 What specific experimental procedures will you employ?
-Where applicable, justify your use of the specific procedures chosen as opposed to others that may be available.

-- Alternative Approaches You should be prepared in your oral examination to discuss how the broader scientific issues you are proposing to address in your work might be studied via another experimental method.
+Where applicable, justify your use of the specific procedures chosen as opposed to others that may be available. - Alternative Approaches You should be prepared in your oral examination to discuss how the broader scientific issues you are proposing to address in your work might be studied via another experimental method.
 Outline at least one such alternative approach here in your written preparation. - Significance How might you expect your future findings to advance scientific knowledge more broadly and/or benefit society? - (g) 1 week prior to the exam, remind your committee members of the date, time, and location.
-Email is okay, but if you do not get a prompt response, follow-up with phone and/or personal contact. - (h) A few days before the exam, verify that the GPA has placed the warrant (which must be signed after the exam) and the GSR report in your file.
-Your committee chair must bring these to the exam.
-If the warrant isn't available at the beginning of the exam, the GSR will not allow it to go forward.
-Your committee chair should bring it to the exam along with your transcript records.

-(i) During the exam, you will give an oral presentation of your proposal.
+Email is okay, but if you do not get a prompt response, follow-up with phone and/or personal contact.

+- (h) A few days before the exam, ensure you have a copy of the exam signature form available.
+You and/or your committee chair must bring this to the exam.
+If the signature form is not available at the beginning of the exam, the GSR should not allow the exam to go forward.
+You or your chair should also plan to bring a copy of your transcripts for review if requested by the committee. - (i) During the exam, you will give an oral presentation of your proposal.
 The committee will ask questions.
 After this you will be dismissed and the committee will discuss your performance.
-They will indicate the final outcome on the warrant.
+They will indicate the final outcome on the signature form.